cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 clause into the generated `hdbtable` and `hdbview` files.
 These clauses slightly differ, which causes a full table migration when switching from hdbcds to hdbtable.

-The CAP Java runtime and the CAP Nodejs runtime with the new SAP HANA service (`@cap-js/hana`, default in CDS 8) don't need the `WITH ASSOCIATIONS` clause anymore.
+The CAP Java runtime and the CAP Nodejs runtime with the new SAP HANA service (`@cap-js/hana`, default in @sap/cds@8) don't need the `WITH ASSOCIATIONS` clause anymore.
 This allows us to avoid the full table migration by removing the `associations` from the `hdbcds` sources __before__ the actual `hdbcds` to `hdbtable` migration.